Turbina, Calamba

 Turbina is an urban barangay of Calamba in Laguna.
 It is geographically situated in the south of the city.
 Turbina is known for the barangay terminal station of Calamba, located at the Maharlika Highway, which is accessible by South Luzon Expressway's Calamba Exit.
+Its also a hotspot for buses such as DLTBCo, JAC Liner, Raymond, Philtranco, Bobis Liner, and etc.